 • Built-in TFTP server

-The system can receive TFTP files from network devices via the built-in TFTP server.
+TotalView® can receive TFTP files from network devices through the built-in TFTP server.

-You are able to modify the Network Weather Report, and other reports, to display only the info you are interested in.
-See "Creating Email Report Templates” in the documentation.
+Modify the Network Weather Report and other reports to display only the information you need.
+See “Creating Email Report Templates” in the documentation.

 • Full CDP/LLDP associations

-The Fully Integrated Port Mapper shows you all connections including CDP/LLDP, Mac addresses, manufacturers, IP address, and DNS entries.
+The fully integrated Port Mapper shows all connections, including CDP/LLDP details, MAC addresses, manufacturers, IP addresses, and DNS entries.

-Windows OS version information is included on the downloadable Client Monitoring spreadsheet.
+Windows OS version information is included in the downloadable Client Monitoring spreadsheet.

-Careful consideration is given to how often and what type of information is queried via SNMP versus the API, so that we don’t inundate the API with too many requests.
+TotalView carefully manages how often and what type of information is queried through SNMP and the API, so the Meraki API is not overloaded with too many requests.

-For Palo Alto Networks firewalls, TotalView makes use of their API to fetch the management IP address, as well as tunnel IP addresses.
+For Palo Alto Networks firewalls, TotalView uses the API to fetch details such as the management IP address and tunnel IP addresses.

 This feature will monitor DNS records and trigger alerts if a record is changed.
 Here's an example: You may want to monitor your website's DNS entries for changes.
 If the record is changed inappropriately, you will receive an alert and can address the problems rapidly.